ltht111/Super-resolution-Diffusion-MRI/README.md

 ## Input Structure

-Example data and weights are in this link.
+Example data and weights are in this link：https://drive.google.com/drive/folders/1fTySiz9Q-UmYEbxDArMEc5jehvjRftUF?usp=sharing

 Each subdirectory under the input root represents one case: